 1. Access Control

 Windows Admin Center provides some out-of-the-box access controls, but they aren’t yet at the granular level enterprises require.
 Today, Windows Admin Center offers three types of roles: Administrators, Readers and Hyper-V Administrators.
 Microsoft states, “At this time, you cannot create custom roles for your organization, but you can choose which users are granted access to each role.”
 This could be a challenge as many organizations need custom roles like storage admins, tenant admins, etc. to carry out their daily tasks.
-We’ve heard about this concern from many users of 5nine Manager Datacenter, our Unified Management Platform for the Enterprise, who use our platform to address those issues.
+We’ve heard about this concern from many users of 5nine Cloud Manager, our Unified Management Platform for the Enterprise, who use our platform to address those issues.

 2. Historic Data and SQL Support